The Shed, part 1

 Everyone seemed to know what this meant, and nodded knowingly when the term was deployed.
 Except me.
 I was the youngest in this community of jazz musicians, so one day when no one was around except for one elderly statesman of the community, I timidly asked him the definition of "woodshedding."
 He explained to me that it refers to practicing.
 Based on the legend, there was a time when early jazz musicians would practice out behind the woodshed so that no one would hear them.
 I truly understood that last part, as I didn't, and still don't, want anyone to hear me practicing.
 This evolved in early jazz lore and nomenclature to mean that when you were practicing, you went out behind the woodshed.
 "Out behind the woodshed" was eventually shortened to "the woodshed," and then further abbreviated as "the shed."

 There are some exceptions in the shedding model.
 The first that comes to mind is the location of Sonny Rollins' practicing discipline in the late 1950s in New York City.
 Instead of a woodshed, either literal or figurative, Sonny did his shedding on the Williamsburg Bridge.
-Or perhaps Sonny referred to it as "bridging."
+I wonder if Sonny referred to it as "bridging."

 I'd write more, but I need to get back to the shed.